louiefb/amazon-reviews-nlp/README.md

 **d.
 Capstone Project II - Milestone Report 2**

-The is the report that includes the Machine Learning and the Conclusion sections.
+The interim report that includes the Machine Learning and the Conclusion sections.